-- DA Tracking page for development applications - Your Say Woollahra or in the public notices on Council's website for other planning matters.
+- Notification of DAs (Notice of proposed development) page and DA Tracking page for development applications - Notice on Council's website for other planning matters.

 Documents can also be viewed in person during business hours at Council's customer service centre, 536 New South Head Road, Double Bay.